zInnovationLab/Cloud-Native-Workloads-on-LinuxONE/README.md

 As you add and remove things from your list, you should be able to see the data getting stored/erased from MongoDB.
 We used RoboMongo for this but you could use any MongoDB client of your choice.

 ![robo-mongo](images/robomongo.png)

+### 4. Customizing the application

+All customizations to the application can be made in the [express-server](files/mean-docker/express-server/) folder.
+Angular.js changes (i.e view and controller) go in [express-server/public](files/mean-docker/express-server/public), Express.js (i.e model and api routes) changes go in [express-server/app](files/mean-docker/express-server/app/models).
+Then simply run the ```docker-compose down``` and ```docker-compose up``` to bring up the MEAN stack with your new code.
+You can do your application development on any platform, push to github, pull on LinuxONE and bring up the containers without needing any changes to your JavaScript code.

 ## Troubleshooting